In an office in Kingwood TX, a doctor in a white coat and gloves carefully observes a young girl in a striped dress displaying tongue thrust.

 Myofunctional Therapy for Tongue Thrust

 This therapy specializes in correcting improper tongue posture and strengthening the muscles in the mouth.
 Through specific exercises, patients are trained to adopt healthier swallowing patterns and tongue positions.
-With consistent practice and professional guidance, meaningful improvements can be achieved.
+When combined with orthodontic treatment the issues caused by a tongue thrust can be completely solved.

 Abstract, irregular cream-colored shape on a plain white background, reminiscent of the smooth precision found at an orthodontist in Kingwood, TX.